halpert3/wordle_python_script/README.md

 The dataset contains 14,855 five-letter words from [this repo](https://github.com/tabatkins/wordle-list), whose README says they come directly from Wordle's source code.

 Keep in mind, however, that the majority of these words in this dataset are obscure.
-While Wordle will likely accept them all as valid words, Wordle does not seem to ever choose obscure words to be its daily answer.
+While Wordle will likely accept them all as valid words, the majority are unlikely to be a daily answer.
 Likewise, Wordle doesn't seem to ever choose as answers four-letter nouns in their plural forms (such as CARDS) or four-letter verbs in their third-person present forms (such as TAKES).

-According to [this site](https://www.wordunscrambler.net/word-list/wordle-word-list), Wordle accepts 2,309 words as possible daily answers.
+The results of running this script are cross-checked against a list of 2,315 possible daily answers found [here](https://github.com/Kinkelin/WordleCompetition/blob/main/data/official/shuffled_real_wordles.txt).

 ## How to Use the Script